-Land use Minimum number of ordinary vehicle parking spaces Minimum number of bicycle spaces End of trip facilities Minimum standard design service vehicle (refer to Table 9.4.1.3c) Dual occupancy A minimum of 2 spaces per dwelling unit which may be in tandem with a minimum of 1 covered space per dwelling unit. n/a n/a n/a Dwelling house A minimum of 2 spaces which may be in tandem plus 1 space for a secondary dwelling n/a n/a n/a Dwelling unit 1.5 spaces per one or two bedroom unit; or 2 spaces per three bedroom unit. n/a n/a n/a Educational establishment Primary school or secondary schools: 1 car space per 2 staff members, plus provision of space to be used for setting down and picking up of students.
-Tertiary and further education: 1 car space per 2 staff members, plus 1 car space per 10 students, plus provision of space to be used for setting down and picking up of students.
-Primary school or secondary schools: 1 space per 5 students over year 4.
-Tertiary and further education: 2 spaces per 50 full time students.
-Required for all educational establishments with a GFA greater than 2000m 2 .
-RCV Food and drink outlet 1 space per 25m2 GFA and outdoor dining area. or If within Precinct 1 : Port Douglas precinct in the Port Douglas / Craiglie local plan or if with Precinct 5: Town centre precinct in the Mossman local plan: 1 space per 50m2 of GFA, and outdoor dining area.
-1 space per 100m 2 of GFA, and outdoor dining area. n/a See Table Error!
+Land use Minimum number of ordinary vehicle parking spaces Minimum number of bicycle spaces End of trip facilities Minimum standard design service vehicle (refer to Table 9.4.1.3c) Dual occupancy A minimum of 2 spaces per dwelling unit which may be in tandem with a minimum of 1 covered space per dwelling unit. n/a n/a n/a Dwelling house A minimum of 2 spaces which may be in tandem plus 1 space for a secondary dwelling n/a n/a n/a Dwelling unit 1.5 spaces per one or two bedroom unit; or 2 spaces per three bedroom unit. n/a n/a n/a Educational establishment Required for all educational establishments with a GFA greater than 2000m 2 .
+RCV Food and drink outlet and drink outlet 1 space per 25m 2 GFA and outdoor dining area. or If within Precinct 1 : Port Douglas precinct in the Port Douglas / Craiglie local plan or if with Precinct 5: Town centre precinct in the Mossman local plan: 1 space per 50m 2 of GFA, and outdoor dining area. n/a See Table Error!
 No text of specified style in documentd Function facility 1 space per 15m 2 GFA.
 1 space per 100m 2 of GFA. n/a RCV Funeral parlour 1 space per 15m 2 GFA. n/a n/a RCV Garden centre 1 space per 50m 2 GFA and outdoor display area 1 space per 200m 2 of GFA. n/a AV Hardware and trade supplies 1 space per 50m 2 GFA and outdoor display area 1 space per 200m 2 of GFA. n/a AV